I Am Rembrandt's Daughter: Summary

 The very end of the story is told in a present tense.
 Cornelia is selling her father's things when two men walk in and criticize his work, though not noticing her.
-When one of the men finally decides he wants a painting, she doesn't want to sell it.
+When one of the men finally decides he wants a painting, she does not want to sell it.
 Out of the back room comes Neel, who says no to selling the painting, the secret between the two being that it is Cornelia's own original piece.